jrturton/jrturton.github.com/_posts/2016-11-25-fun-with-sets.markdown

 To relieve the tedium of mapping JSON to Core Data models, there was code that creates a set of default "attribute mappings", which assume a 1:1 relationship between the entity attribute name and the field name from JSON.
 For each entity you can then specify additional mappings for when the names don't match up or you need to use a value transformer.
 The final set of mappings that gets used is a union of the default mappings and the specialised mappings.

-The hash value of the attribute mapping was based solely on the "remote key path" of the mapping - the name of the field in the JSON response.
+The equality and hash value of the attribute mapping was based solely on the "remote key path" of the mapping - the name of the field in the JSON response.
 This makes sense, because you don't want to map the same remote field to multiple attributes.

 To demonstrate the principle without getting sidetracked, here is a simplified example using the reliable old `Person` struct: